rimshakanwal391-commits/gpt-scrna-interpreter-updated/README.md

 ---

-## ⚠️ Disclaimer

-This tool is for research and educational purposes.
-While GPT-4 has extensive biological knowledge, always validate interpretations with literature and domain experts before making clinical decisions.

----

 **🌟 Star this repo if you find it useful!**

 Built with ❤️ in Beijing | For accessible genomics worldwide